Karen Merzenich

-I like to know what people look like because then I can picture them while I read what they write, so here is a picture of me drinking beer in Bali.
+I like to know what people look like because then I can picture them while I read what they write, so here is a picture of me teaching my son to be carnivorous (and hopefully fabulous.)
 I may or may not have used Photoshop to make myself appear tanner than in real life.
+But I’m actually not very good at Photoshop so this is pretty much what I look like.

 My basic cooking philosophy broken down into bullet points: